lindsey-ching/test-Spatial-Transcriptomics-Processing-Pipeline/docs/1a_create_params_json.md

 # Create Parameters JSON
 --
 This module creates a JSON parameter file for the spatial transcriptomics processing pipeline.
-The script takes command-line arguments and generates structured JSON configuration files that can be used by downstream analysis tools.

 #### Filtering Parameters